Seirdy/seirdy.one/content/posts/website-best-practices.md

 - A good score on Mozilla's [HTTP Observatory](https://observatory.mozilla.org/).
 A bare minimum would be 50, but it shouldn't be too hard to hit 100.
 - Optimized images.
 More on image optimization below.
 - All images labeled with alt-text.
 The page should make sense without images.
 - Probably HTTP/2.
-There are some edge cases in which HTTP/2 can make things slower.
-Run some tests to find out.
+Maybe even HTTP/3.
+Run some tests to see if this is worth it if you're so inclined.
 - Works well with Tor.
 More on this below.

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
 If graphics, interactivity, etc. are an important part of your website, less (possibly none) of this article applies.